alexanderames/offerFeature/README.md

 If you want to use another database (MySQL), you will need to [configure databases.yml](http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database) and then load the data there.

 The database consists of sample data for 4 tables - customers, retailers, stores and events.
-Events are sample geolocation events for our customers (e.g. Enter geofence for a store location).
-Note that the stores and events are bounded by roughly 30 miles around downtown Denver.
-Events are from roughly a 3 week timeframe.
 The associated basic Rails models are included in the RoR project.

-Gems/Frameworks Already Included
+A few notes:
+* Events are sample geolocation events for our customers (e.g. Enter geofence for a store location). ```event_at``` is the timestamp of when the geofence event was triggered on the mobile device. ```insert_dt``` is the timestamp of when the data was inserted into the database and can be ignored.
+* Stores and events are bounded by roughly 30 miles around downtown Denver and are from roughly a 3 week timeframe.
+* Lat/long on customers is the latitude and longitude of their home zip code.
+* You may ignore the offers and tasks data for the purposes of this project.

+Gems/Frameworks that are included but not mandatory to use
 ---
 * Template Engine: Haml or ERB NOTE: Haml is not required so feel free to just use standard ERB templates.
 * Testing Framework: RSpec and Factory Girl
 * Front-end Framework: Twitter Bootstrap 3.0 (Sass, Javascript)
 * Continuous Testing: Guard and Spring

+Deliverable
+---
+Please provide the code for the assignment either in a private repository (GitHhub or Bitbucket) or as a zip file.
+If you decide to put the project on a public server (e.g. Heroku) send over a link to that as well.